Chateau de la Grange

 As a lawyer, René de Chambrun had considerable success - Coco Chanel owed her millions to him and he cleared the name of Greek shipping magnate Stavros Niarchos following the death of his second wife.
-Chambrun also authored several books concerning the German occupation of France during the war, notably his defence of his father-in-law who he argued was a patriot who only ever had France's best interests at heart.
-It is a well-known fact that neither Laval nor Lafayette had a shred of love between them for the British, but when it comes to the definition of a "patriot" the two men would seem to be world's apart.
+Chambrun also authored several books concerning the German occupation of France during the war, notably his defence of his father-in-law who he argued was a patriot who only ever had France's best interests at heart (the same lie peddled by every nationalist as an excuse for butchery, even today).
+It is a well-known fact that neither Laval nor Lafayette had a shred of love between them for the British, but when it comes to the definition of a "patriot" the ideals of the two men are worlds apart.

 The Treasure Trove